-Call the Sector Services Contact Centre (0800 252 464) to find out whether the claim has been received and if so whether payment has been stopped due to an error with the claim or a processing problem.
+Call the Sector Operations Contact Centre (0800 252 464) to find out whether the claim has been received and if so whether payment has been stopped due to an error with the claim or a processing problem.

 The claim has been received but it has not been fully paid and the variance report is showing error messages, what do these messages mean?

 The Medical Council number given has expired or is not in Sector Operations’s database.
 Please check your records and call the Sector Operations Contact Centre with the correct details so that adjustments can be made.
 If the NZMC is correct then Sector Operations will need to check that the doctor’s APC is still valid and covers the dates of service of the claim.